Interpreting the results on exclusive $c\rightarrow s\mu\nu$ modes: Low energy effective theory

 Let us first remind the reader of the low-energy effective field theory (LEFT) that describes the $c\to s\mu \nu$ decays and captures generic dimension-six BSM operators.
 The effective Lagrangian can be written as:

-where $V_{cs}$ is the relevant Cabibbo--Kobayashi-Maskawa (CKM) matrix element, and $g_J^{cs\,\mu}$ are the couplings to the corresponding New Physics (NP) operators, with $J$ being a generic current label.
+where $V_{cs}$ is the relevant Cabibbo--Kobayashi-Maskawa (CKM) matrix element, and $g_J^{cs\,\mu}$ are the couplings to the corresponding New Physics (NP) operators, while $J$ runs over vector $(V_{L(R)})$, scalar $(S_{L(R)})$, and tensor $(T)$ operators.
 To simplify our notation, we drop the flavor indices of the effective couplings, as we focus specifically on the $c\to s\mu\nu$ transition.
 Setting all $g_J=0$, we recover the Fermi theory which is used to compute the decay rates of the leptonic and semileptonic decays of hadrons in the SM.
 From its comparison with experimental data one extracts the value of $V_{cs}$.~\footnote{Notice that in Eq.~\ref{eq:left} we do not consider couplings to a right handed neutrino, and in our analysis we neglect light neutrino masses.} In what follows, we use $\vert V_{cs}\vert =0.9735(1)$, as obtained by using CKM unitarity and the Cabibbo angle determined from (semi)leptonic kaon decays~\cite{Charles:2015gya,UTfit:2022hsi}.~\footnote{The quoted $|V_{cs}|$ value is consistent with the most recent updates of the CKM unitarity triangle analysis, cf.~\url{http://www.utfit.org} and \url{http://ckmfitter.in2p3.fr}.
 Very recently a novel method was used to extract $|V_{cs}|$ from the inclusive semileptonic decay of $D_s$~\cite{DeSantis:2025yfm,DeSantis:2025qbb}, and the extracted value agrees with the one we use here.}